HomeInsuranceLandlord (Residential Rental) Insurance

 Do I need landlord insurance if I rent out my home in Washington?

 Yes.
-Your standard homeowner's policy does not cover rental activity.
-If a tenant or visitor is injured on your property and you only have a homeowner's policy, your claim will likely be denied.
-A dedicated landlord policy covers the dwelling, liability for injuries, and loss of rental income — protections specifically designed for rental properties.
+Your homeowners policy doesn't cover rental activity.
+If a tenant or visitor gets hurt on the property, a homeowners claim will likely be denied.
+A landlord policy covers the building, liability for injuries, and loss of rental income.

 How much does landlord insurance cost in Washington State?